 Despite the inhospitable nature of this desert landscape, a wide variety of animals - both small and large - live here.

 In the Skeleton Coast National Park, large mammals usually congregate around the river beds and waterholes and include the famous desert elephant, giraffe, gemsbok, zebra, springbok and spotted and brown hyena.
-Desert-adapted lion are rumoured to be seen too.
+Desert-adapted lions are rumoured to be seen too.

 Reptiles abound.
 The tongue-twisterly-named Gerrhosaurus skoogi, a large armour-plated lizard roams the dunes looking for !Nara melon bushes and any other tasty delights.